indiajoe/TIRSPEC/docs/index.md

-# TIRSPEC data reduction wiki
+# TIRSPEC Pipeline

 This page is to provide various tips and help on reducing tirspec data.

-For TIRSPEC instrument related details visit: [TIRSPEC Webpage](http://web.tifr.res.in/~daa/tirspec/)
+For TIRSPEC instrument related details visit: [TIRSPEC Webpage](http://www.tifr.res.in/~daa/tirspec/)

 Table of contents